-• If you were first hired before October 1, 2006, and retire with five or more years of contributory retirement service, you will be eligible for health care coverage at no cost, under certain plan options.
-Check with your Human Resource/Benefits Office for details on plans and premiums.
+- If you were hired on or after January 1, 2021, you will not be able to continue health insurance coverage under the North Carolina State Health Plan (State Health Plan) when you retire. - If you were first hired before October 1, 2006, and retire with five or more years of contributory retirement service, you will be eligible for health care coverage at no cost, under certain plan options.
+Check with your institution's Human Resource/Benefits Office for details on plans and premiums.

-• If you were first hired on or after October 1, 2006, in order to receive health care coverage at no cost, you must retire with 20 years of retirement service credit.
+• If you were first hired between October 1, 2006 and December 31, 2020, in order to receive health care coverage at no cost, you must retire with 20 years of retirement service credit.
 If you have at least five years of contributory retirement service, but less than 20 years of retirement service credit, you may be eligible for coverage by paying a percentage of the total cost.
-Check with your Human Resources/Benefits Office for details on plans and premiums.
+Check with your institution's Human Resources/Benefits Office for details on plans and premiums.